Ace your TExES

 TExES Core Subjects EC-6 Math (902) exam.

-competencies that assess core principles of reading, writing, and language development.
-Here's a
+The exam includes 6 competencies that assess core principles of reading, writing, and language development.
+Here's a detailed breakdown of these competencies:

 Competency 001—(Mathematics Instruction): The teacher understands how students learn mathematical skills and uses that knowledge to plan, organize and implement instruction and assess learning.